Rays score 7 runs in 8th to complete 4-game sweep of Angels

 Zunino’s home run in the seventh inning began Tampa Bay’s comeback Thursday night.
 Brett Phillips continued the momentum with two hits during a seven-run eighth as the Rays completed a four-game sweep with an 8-3 victory.

-“We were kind of biding our time, keeping it close and then when the big hit comes we ultimately find a way to win,” manager Kevin Cash said after the defending AL champions extending their winning streak to five.
+“We were kind of biding our time, keeping it close and then when the big hit comes we ultimately find a way to win,” manager Kevin Cash said after the defending AL champions extended their winning streak to five.

 The Angels capped one of the most stunning days in franchise history by blowing a late three-run lead and dropping their fifth straight.
 Los Angeles began the day with a surprising move when it cut Albert Pujols, abruptly ending the 41-year-old superstar slugger’s decade-long tenure with the team.